EleniNtz13/Public-Library-Internship-Sparta/weeks-07-08-09/weeks-07-08-09-report.md

 📢 For data protection and security reasons 🔐, only the login page of the library application is demonstrated.

+📋 The form has been implemented in Greek for practical and operational reasons.

 ❗ The entire project is located in the repository named **protocol_project**.
 However, for privacy reasons, the repository has been set to private.

 🚀 Ready for internal library use!